 We wanted to create an environment that nourishes the child whole.
-We created an environment where children developed social and emotional skills, learn about the world around them and find their voice and use it to make changes.
+So, we made an environment where children developed social and emotional skills, learn about the world around them and find their voice and use it to make changes.

 That's where Project Base Learning comes in, Project Base Learning is the open-ended learning environment we wanted for our students!
 Children learn to ask questions, collaborate, create, and problem-solve together in a way that is stimulating and exciting for kids.
 As a group, we create a curriculum that allows the children to pick from choices that they will learn for the week and how they will learn.
-We use a variety of tools such as Seesaw, Brainpop.
+We use a variety of tools such as Brainpop.
 Jr, Khan Academy (math), Scholastic F.I.R.S.T, and iStation for reading.

 What's the GOAL?
 For children, to take the knowledge they've learned outside the classroom into the real world.

 QUESTION, LEARN and INVENT

 Parents here are some great tips that we use in class that you can use at home to reinforce learning.

 • Let’s discover the world!
 Observing is important in science.
 Talk throughout the day about what you see and what children are looking at: “Wow, I love that big red truck you are playing with!
 How many wheels does it have?
 1, 2, 3, 4 wheels.
 Four wheels altogether.”